fBrx/dockerimages/elk/README.md

 1. create certificate: ```openssl x509 -req -days 365 -in server.csr -signkey server.key -out server.crt```

-The result should be a directory structure as follows:
+The result should be a directory structure as follows.
+Please make sure the files all have the filename pattern server.*:

     <projectRoot>
     ├── Dockerfile